issp-center-dev/dsqss/doc/en/dla/users-manual/input_expert.rst

   The number of states of the site.

 Algorithm/Site/LocalStates
-  Mapping from indecies of local states to values of states.
+  Mapping from indices of local states to values of states.
   For example, the z components of the spin operator in the usual spin case.

 Algorithm/Site/VertexTypeOfSource